Centril/gradle-plugin-robospock/README.md

 ## Known Issues

 + IntelliJ & Android Studio:s gradle plugin might trigger the error: `project ':x' is not an android project`.
 It should however work with running the tests via gradle manually.
 This is a bug in IntelliJ.
 See [issue #5].
-+ If using the mechanism whereby you put test cases in **`{android-root}/src/test`**, then IntelliJ:s Gradle Sync will fail with: `Error:Cannot increment beyond the total of: 2` - this is a bug on the side of IntelliJ.
-See [issue #5].

 ## Changelog